 - if the contributor requires a copy of the master file of contributed content, this can only be provided at the time the content is processed into Trove.

-Before the National Library can carry out a digitisation project on behalf of another organisation, it is required that a Letter of Agreement is signed by both parties.
-The Letter will cover the roles and responsibilities outlined above that will apply
+Before the National Library can carry out a digitisation project on behalf of another organisation, it is required that a Memorandum of Understanding (MOU) is signed by both parties.
+The MOU will cover the roles and responsibilities outlined above that will apply to each party.

-For further information and to discuss opportunities for inclusion of content in Trove, please contact either:
+For further information and to discuss opportunities for inclusion of content in Trove, please contact:

 The Contributor Liaison Officer